ipfs/helia-verified-fetch/packages/verified-fetch/README.md

 - <https://specs.ipfs.tech/http-gateways/trustless-gateway/#response-headers>
 - <https://specs.ipfs.tech/http-gateways/subdomain-gateway/#response-headers>

+#### Server Timing headers

+By default, we do not include [Server Timing](https://developer.mozilla.org/en-US/docs/Web/API/Performance_API/Server_timing) headers in responses.
+If you want to include them, you can pass an
+`withServerTiming` option to the `createVerifiedFetch` function to include them in all future responses.
+You can also pass the `withServerTiming` option to each fetch call to include them only for that specific response.

+See PR where this was added, <https://github.com/ipfs/helia-verified-fetch/pull/164>, for more information.

 ### Possible Scenarios that could cause confusion

 #### Attempting to fetch the CID for content that does not make sense